 - 1. The examiner will determine the result of the examination. - 2.
 The Faculty Examination Administration will post the results at the tenth working day after the exam date at the latest.
-If necessary the examiner can ask the Director of Studies to grant an extension of five working days before publishing the results of an exam or a resit, except for exams in block 4. - 3.
-Contrary to the provisions of Article 9.12.2, an examiner will decide the mark of an oral examination immediately and provide students with the relevant written confirmation.

-- 5. Contrary to the provisions of Article 9.12.2, an examiner will decide the mark of an examination in the form of a paper within a reasonable period of time after the paper was submitted, in any case no longer than 20 working days.
+If necessary, the examiner can ask the Director of Education to grant an extension of five working days before publishing the results of an exam or a resit, except for exams in block 4. - 3.
+Contrary to the provisions of Article 9.12.2, an examiner will decide the mark of an oral examination immediately and provide students with the relevant written confirmation. - 5.
+Contrary to the provisions of Article 9.12.2, an examiner will decide the mark of an examination in the form of a paper within a reasonable period of time after the paper was submitted, in any case no longer than 20 working days.
 The examiner will provide the student with a written confirmation of the exam result as soon as possible. - 6.
+The Faculty Examination Administration will post a change in the exam result as a result of the discussion of an exam and right of inspection as arranged for in Article 9.14 at the tenth working day after the discussion of the examination at the latest.

-Subject to the provisions of Article 9.12.4, in the event of an examination taken in a form other than oral or written the Board of Examiners will determine in advance how and within which period of time the student will receive a written confirmation of the exam result. - 7.
-The confirmation of the results of an examination listed in Article 9.12.2, 9.12.3, 9.12.4 or 9.12.5 will inform the students of their right of inspection, as stipulated in Article 9.14.3, as well as of the possibility of an appeal to the Board of Appeal for Examinations. - 8.
+- 7. Subject to the provisions of Article 9.12.4, in the event of an examination taken in a form other than oral or written the Board of Examiners will determine in advance how and within which period of time the student will receive a written confirmation of the exam result. - 8.
+The confirmation of the results of an examination listed in Article 9.12.2, 9.12.3, 9.12.4 or 9.12.5 will inform the students of their right of inspection, as stipulated in Article 9.14.3, as well as of the possibility of an appeal to the Board of Appeal for Examinations. - 9.
 Students can lodge an appeal against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within 6 weeks of the date on which the result was announced.